harmtemolder/tradingview-to-oanda/README.md

 1. ~~Have the server translate what TradingView sends as `{{ticker}}` and `{{close}}` to what OANDA expects as `instrument` and `price`~~
 1. ~~Make `size` optional with a default value set server-side~~
 1. ~~Add different processing for buy and sell alerts~~
+1. ~~Fix the fact that `size` works for XAUEUR, but not for `EURUSD`~~
+1. ~~Rename `close` to `price` in the alerts and everywhere else, in case someone wants to use a different price~~
-1. Add more alerts to TradingView once I have ironed out the JSON in the alerts
+1. ~~Add more alerts to TradingView once I have ironed out the JSON in the alerts~~
+1. Automatically set price precision decimals and remove it as a parameter that can be messed with
 1. Wait and see if one of those alerts from TradingView reaches OANDA correctly
 1. Add a mechanism that notifies me of every order (email, maybe?)
+1. Think of a way to handle alerts based on the last candle of the day, which will most likely be triggering buys/sells when the markets are closed

 ## Prerequisites
 * `pip install web.py`